 Who Can Speak on Behalf of HL7

-Co-Chairs cannot speak on behalf of HL7 except where allowed by the policy, as provided in (§07.02.02 Representing HL7 http://www.hl7.org/permalink/?GOM).
+Co-Chairs cannot speak on behalf of HL7 except where allowed by the policy, as provided in GOM §07.02.02 Representing HL7.

 Formal Relationships with Groups Outside of HL7

-are managed by the Board of Directors.
+Relationships with outside organizations are managed by the Board of Directors.
 Co-chairs should refrain from inviting outside organizations to meet with a particular WG without approval from the HL7 Board of Directors.
 The Board of Directors has established an Organizational Relations Committee to manage these relationships.
 The Organizational Relations Committee chair and membership are available on the HL7 website.
-The list of organizations with whom HL7 has a formal a relationship is available at: http://www.hl7.org/about/agreements.cfm?ref=nav

 Subscribing to and Participating on the List Servers